Bradley-Stradling/BreadCo_Elk_Stack/README.md

 -Metricbeats:

 ### Using the Playbooks

+-Setting up the Azure network machines is not included in any guides here.

 -See "https://github.com/Bradley-Stradling/BreadCo_Elk_Stack/blob/master/Usage_Guides/Configuring_Ansible.md" to see the set up for ansible container on the jump box system.
 The ansible container setup is required for setting up or deploying any of the playbooks.